Skin Cancer: Early detection saves lives

 More than 3.5 million cases of skin cancer are diagnosed each year and account for nearly half of all cancers in the U.S., according to the American Cancer Society (ACS).
 A staggering one in five people will develop skin cancer over the course of their lifetime.
 The rate of skin cancer is even higher in Idaho with so many year-round outdoor activities, the higher elevation which exposes people to more intense ultraviolet (UV) radiation, and the agricultural economy.

-May is Skin Cancer Awareness Month and Bingham Healthcare Dermatology wants to encourage annual skin screenings by offering free skin cancer screenings throughout the month of May.
+May is Skin Cancer Awareness Month and Bingham Healthcare Dermatology wants to encourage annual skin screenings by offering free Sun Bum Sunscreen and lip balm for those who schedule their screenings throughout the month of May.
 Call (208) 782-2930 for more information and to schedule your free screening.

 Three Main Skin Cancer